-Participants will have their values and strengths profiled as part of a journey towards self-discovery.
-The “beliefs-values-behaviours” spectrum will be identified and applied for lives and businesses.
+Participants had their values and strengths profiled as part of a journey towards self-discovery.
+The “beliefs-values-behaviours” spectrum were identified and applied for lives and businesses.

-Participants will be given a framework for maintaining healthy physical and emotional habits to ensure they are able to play the “long game.”
+Participants were given a framework for maintaining healthy physical and emotional habits to ensure they are able to play the “long game.”

-Participants will have a clearer view of their individual and shared values and strengths profiles and will be guided as to how to positively apply them to their lives and businesses.
-Participants will be able to identify their “why” and will ask “do we want to?” and “if we do, how do we do?”.
-Participants will identify their life mission statement and behaviours for wellbeing and resilience.
+Participants obtained a clearer view of their individual and shared values and strengths profiles and were guided as to how to positively apply them to their lives and businesses.
+Participants identified their “why” and asked themselves “do we want to?” and “if we do, how do we do?”.
+Participants identified their life mission statement and behaviours for well-being and resilience.